cyanreg/cyanrip/README.md

 All key=value pair tags must be separated by *:*.
 For track tags, the syntax is -t track_number=key=value:key=value.
 You need to specify the -t argument separately for each track.

-The precedence of tags goes Track tags > Album tags > Musicbrainz tags.
+The precedence of tags is Track tags > Album tags > Musicbrainz tags.